ChemGraph-XANES: An Agentic Framework for XANES Simulation and Curation

+The documentation-grounded examples illustrate this principle.
+In the recorded parameter-propagation trace, the FDMNES \texttt{Range} setting was not supplied directly by the user or silently embedded in the execution schema.
+Instead, it was retrieved from external reference material and propagated into a structured tool call.
+The significance of this example is not merely that the system recovered a numerical default, but that the value remained linked to an identifiable source as it entered the execution workflow.
+This addresses a common concern in LLM-mediated scientific workflows: plausible but opaque parameter choices.
+When a numerical setting can be traced to retrieved documentation and passed through an auditable interface, its provenance is clearer than if it appeared only in free-form model output.
+Although such attribution does not replace domain judgment, it provides a practical step toward more transparent and inspectable agent-assisted scientific workflows.

-A second important implication is the suitability of the workflow for high-throughput XANES generation.
-Once the relevant parameters have been specified, each structure-level FDMNES calculation is independent, making the overall problem naturally task-parallel.
-This property allows \textit{ChemGraph-XANES} to benefit directly from \texttt{Parsl}-enabled distributed execution on HPC systems, where many XANES jobs can be launched concurrently while preserving a uniform interface for inputs, outputs, and provenance tracking.
-In this sense, the framework is not only useful for interactive demonstrations, but also for large-scale database generation, comparative spectroscopy studies, and structure-spectrum dataset construction for downstream machine-learning applications.
-The ability to move seamlessly from a single natural-language request to many concurrent XANES calculations is one of the main practical strengths of the agentic design.
+The present workflow also has clear relevance for data-centric and discovery-oriented spectroscopy applications.
+Once the relevant parameters have been specified, individual structure-level FDMNES calculations are independent, making the overall problem naturally task-parallel.
+This property makes ChemGraph-XANES compatible with \texttt{Parsl}-enabled distributed execution on HPC systems, where XANES jobs can be dispatched concurrently while preserving a uniform interface for inputs, outputs, and run metadata.
+In this sense, the framework is not only useful for interactive demonstrations, but also provides a foundation for future large-scale database generation, comparative spectroscopy studies, and structure-spectrum dataset construction for downstream ML applications.